babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-If one or more tests FAIL, `TESTS FAILED` will not be zero and you will be greeted with a `BUILD FAILURE` message
+If one or more tests FAIL, `TESTS FAILED` will not be zero and you will be greeted with a `BUILD FAILURE` message:
 ```
 ###########################################################################
 TOTAL TESTS:	574